dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

-## Unit Testing Crm Plugins, Reducing Cost
+## Unit Testing Crm Plugins - Code smart, not hard!

 The purpose of this post will be to look at the code for a fairly typical looking crm plugin, and examine how to implement a unit test with the least possible effort.
 Reduced Effort == Reduced Person Hours == Reduced Cost.